The Historical Model – “Boldly Inclusive”

-Through the ideas and ideals of inclusivity over exclusivity, and ownership as oppose to proletariat, in theory, may inspire a different revolutionary concept and philosophy.
+Through the ideas and ideals which place inclusivity over exclusivity, and ownership as opposed to proletariat, in theory, a different revolutionary concept and philosophy may be inspired.
 The concept is to combine the values of inclusivity with ownership in order to produce both a community that values its members and sees them as essential to the value of their community, and individuals who value their community and see the value of their community as fundamental to their own individual value.
 By emphasizing the importance of inclusivity, ownership, and community, it is this author’s belief that the human race can position itself for the task of preserving civilization for centuries to come.

 If someone, somewhere, in a world dominated by fear and individual self-interest, could begin to see that the word “we” has a much greater potential and power than our drifting emphasis on “me,” perhaps maybe the seeds of change could find fertile soil at last.
 After all, look at the bright side.
 Isn’t change inevitable?
 Arguably, for all the good and bad that Thomas Jefferson has said and done, one quote in particular seems to have captured our present divide: “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”
 It is my hope that the blood of patriots and tyrants can be avoided; but what cannot be avoided is change.
 After all, our liberty is at stake.

 Written by DiMarkco Chandler – Publisher of the Guardian Liberty Voice: A Boldly Inclusive! online newspaper.

 Other published works by DiMarkco Chandler can be viewed by visiting: Social Science Research Network